Jenara Vicenta Arnal Yarza: Career in teaching

 When the Spanish Civil War broke out, the Republican government maintained her as a government employee, earning two-thirds of her salary, at the same time that there was a reduction of personnel at the Ministry of Public Instruction.
 Arza Yarnal did not have any political inclinations towards either of the two sides.
 This stance allowed her not to suffer any reprisals and permitted her to leave Madrid, and after a time in France, to enter the National Zone, where she presented herself before the Commission of Culture and Teaching of the Junta Técnica del Estado, which reinstated her to her position in Bilbao.
 In 1940, she was readmitted as a professor for the Beatriz Galindo Institute in Madrid without any sanctions, and there she was able to continue her duties in the directorial team of the center until her untimely death in 1960.

 As an educator, Jenara distinguished herself with her pedagogical approach to the teaching of Natural Sciences, Physics and Chemistry.
 She believed that the teaching of basic sciences fomented cultural development in students, by providing knowledge of the natural world while developing their mental discipline via observation, experimentation and the interpretation of results.
-She believed that the method of teaching science should be adapted to the cognitive level of the student, so that for elementary students of 5-12 years of age, the focus should be on experiencing science via observation, experimentation and discovery.
-For older students of 12-15 years of age, she emphasized lessons that contained practical applications for science as part of professional development or for recreation.
+She believed that the method of teaching science should be adapted to the cognitive level of the student, so that for elementary students of 5–12 years of age, the focus should be on experiencing science via observation, experimentation and discovery.
+For older students of 12–15 years of age, she emphasized lessons that contained practical applications for science as part of professional development or for recreation.
 She detailed these approaches in a 1933 monograph edition of the journal Bordón, which was dedicated to the teaching of Natural Sciences.

 Publications

-In 1930, Arza Yarnal completed research in collaboration with Antonio Rius Miró and Ángela García de la Puerta on the subject of electrolitic oxidation of chlorides.
+In 1930, Arza Yarnal completed research in collaboration with Antonio Rius Miró and Ángela García de la Puerta on the subject of electrolytic oxidation of chlorides.
 In addition, she published distinguished works in the journal Helvética Chimica Acta and Transactions of the American Chemical Society.
 Also with Rius Miró, she published “Estudio del potencial del electrodo de cloro y sus aplicaciones al análisis”, in the Anales de la Sociedad Española de Física y Química in 1933, and “La oxidación electrolítica” in 1935.

 She also authored additional educational publications: